Forseti: Glitnir

 Glitnir (meaning "one who shines") is the hall of Forseti, and the seat of justice amongst gods and men.
-It is also noted to have been a place of dwelling for Balder, Forseti's father in Norse and Germanic mythologies.
+It is also noted to have been a place of dwelling for Baldr, Forseti's father in Norse and Germanic mythologies.
 Glitnir is symbolic of the importance of discussion rather than violence as a means of resolution of conflict within the Norse tradition.
 It has pillars of gold and is roofed with silver, which radiated light that could be seen from a great distance.
+The stories of Baldr and his son Forseti may have been contaminated with legends about king Guðmundr and his son Höfundr ('the judge'), who inhabited the otherworld land of Glæsisvellir.

 Frisian Fosite

 According to Alcuin's Life of St. Willebrord, the saint visited an island between Frisia and Denmark that was sacred to Fosite and was called Fositesland after the god worshipped there.
 There was a sacred spring from which water had to be drawn in silence, it was so holy.
 Willebrord defiled the spring by baptizing people in it and killing a cow there.
 Altfrid tells the same story of St. Liudger.
 Adam of Bremen retells the story and adds that the island was Heiligland, i.e., Heligoland.

 There is also a late-medieval legend of the origins of written Frisian laws.
-Wishing to assemble written lawcodes for all his subject peoples, Charlemagne summoned twelve representatives of the Frisian people, the Āsegas ('law-speakers'), and demanded they recite their people's laws.
+Wishing to assemble written lawcodes for all his subject peoples, Charlemagne summoned twelve representatives of the Frisian people, the asega's ('law-speakers'), and demanded they recite their people's laws.
 When they could not do so after several days, he let them choose between death, slavery, or being set adrift in a rudderless boat.
 They chose the last and prayed for help, whereupon a thirteenth man appeared, with a golden axe on his shoulder.
 He steered the boat to land with the axe, then threw it ashore; a spring appeared where it landed.
 He taught them laws and then disappeared.
 The stranger and the spring have traditionally been identified with Fosite and the sacred spring of Fositesland.

 This hypothesis has not met with universal acceptance.